Portsmouth, Ohio: 2000 census

-Bryan K. Davis

-Cathy E. Coleman

-The county commissioners meet twice weekly on Tuesday and Thursdays at 9:30 am in room 107 on the first floor of the Scioto County Courthouse.

-Response to the opioid epidemic

-In the late 1990s, an opioid epidemic of prescription drug abuse had swept the region.
-This caused an accelerated increase in social instability and crime.
-One of the most prevalent drugs was oxycodone, a synthetic opiate known colloquially as oxy.

-In May 2011, the Ohio Senate and House unanimously passed a bill (signed into law by John Kasich) authored by Portsmouth's state representative Dr. Terry Johnson, cracking down on pill mills.
-Shortly thereafter, the DEA, state and local law enforcement agencies worked to identify and shut down a pharmacy and several doctors who had prescribed hundreds of thousands of opiates over a two-year period by suspending their license to practice medicine.

-In a May 2019 investigative story, The Washington Post reported that fentanyl had been replacing oxycodone as the preferred opioid.

 Economy

-Portsmouth major employers include Southern Ohio Medical Center, Kings Daughters Medical Center Ohio, Shawnee State University, Norfolk Southern Corp.(Railroad), Southern Ohio Correctional Facility and OSCO Industries.
-In November 2002, the Portsmouth Gaseous Diffusion Plant in nearby Piketon, Ohio was recognized as a Nuclear Historic Landmark by the American Nuclear Society.
-It had served a military function from 1952 until the mid-1960s, when the mission changed from enriching uranium for nuclear weapons to one focused on producing fuel for commercial nuclear power plants.
+Portsmouth's major employers include Southern Ohio Medical Center, Kings Daughters Medical Center Ohio, Shawnee State University, Norfolk Southern Corp.(Railroad), Southern Ohio Correctional Facility and OSCO Industries.
+In November 2002, the Portsmouth Gaseous Diffusion Plant in nearby Piketon, Ohio, was recognized as a Nuclear Historic Landmark by the American Nuclear Society.
+It served a military function from 1952 until the mid-1960s, when the mission changed from enriching uranium for nuclear weapons to producing fuel for commercial nuclear power plants.
 The Portsmouth Gaseous Diffusion Plant ended enriching operations in 2001 and began to support operational and administrative functions and perform external contract work.
-The site is currently being cleaned up for future development by Fluor/ B&W.
+The site is being cleaned up for future development by Fluor/ B&W.

-Graf Brothers Flooring and Lumber, the world's largest manufacturer of rift and quartered oak products, has two satellite log yards in Portsmouth, with the company's main office being located across the river in South Shore, Kentucky.
-Portsmouth is the home of Sole Choice Inc., one of the largest manufacturers of shoelaces in the world.
+Graf Brothers Flooring and Lumber, the world's largest manufacturer of rift and quartered oak products, has two satellite log yards in Portsmouth, with the company's main office across the river in South Shore, Kentucky.
+Portsmouth is the home of Sole Choice Inc., one of the world's largest manufacturers of shoelaces.